jimratliff/GenoMac-user/README.md

   - To date, my development of Project GenoMac has been performed on a Mac mini.
 Thus, I have not been able to experiment with settings that are relevant only on a laptop, such as battery settings.
   - In particular, I should explore the Control Center’s Battery module’s setting.
     - In particular, I believe the legacy mentions of `defaults write com.apple.menuextra.battery ShowPercent -string "NO"` no longer apply.
+  - Incorporate new helper function: this_mac_is_a_laptop()
+  - Change menubar clock configuration for laptop
+  - Change pmset settings for laptop, so that they vary based on battery/charging
+- Finder
+  - Open new window to HOME is meant to be bootstrap only, not maintenance
+  - Show hard disks, external drives, connected servers is meant to be different for admin users than for regular users.
+- Assiging wallpapers to Spaces
+  - Keyboard Maestro has a “Set Desktop Image” command that, I believe, is limited to the current Space.
+You could then iterate over Spaces and set the wallpaper.
+    - This may not be preferable to AppleScript-ing the entire process.
+- Scripting
+  - Main entry-point script: Should check whether there are un-pulled changes to the repo.
+If so, warn the executing user to refresh the repo.
+  - Makefile
+    - Add `dev-convert-repo-to-ssh-for-push`
+- GenoMac-system
+  - clone_genomac_user_repo.sh needs to be rewritten for submodules
+- Integration with Mac environment
+  - To replace Antnotes, which can’t be programmatically configured, I now have a Keyboard Maestro macro (“Show Spaces assignments”) that, when trigged from the KM status menu, pops up and displays a `space_descriptions.pgn` that is assumed to be the typical screenshot of ~/Dropbox/Users/$USER/Prefs/Mission_Control_wallpapers.

 ## Known issues
 - Generally